DomiKamu/OhmerPrems/README.md

 Hi!
 I'm enjoyed to present you my first *OhmerPrems* module: **QuadPercs**

-Basically, QuadPercs is a 10 HP **quad-channel drum** module, providing 4 independent drum/percussion channels, each having its own (sample-based) drum machine, and its related instrument.
+Basically, QuadPercs is a 10HP **quad-channel drum** module, providing 4 independent drum machine channels, each having its own (sample-based) drum machine, and its related instrument.

 QuadPercs module is available from OhmerPrems plugin, as both:

 - free version (limited to **5** working drum machines) to any who want to try it (fully usable, no other limitation).
-Other drum machines are muted.
+Other drum machines can be selected, but are muted (no audio output).
-- full version (all 16 drum machines), reserved to *OhmerPrems* members only.
+- full version (all 16 drum machines), reserved to *OhmerPrems* members exclusively, requires a personal license key to remove all limitations.

-Free version: Oberheim DMX, **Drumulator**, LinnDrum, Roland 707, and Roland 808 (for a total of 102 instruments).
+Free version: Oberheim DMX, **Drumulator** (since Jan.
+2023), LinnDrum, Roland 707, and Roland 808, for a total of 102 instruments.

 Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 instruments!**

-QuadPercs embeds all drum samples (44.1 kHz 16-bit mono, streamed from RAM for best performance), with anti-pop feature (to avoid weak noises when you're changing drum machine and/or its instrument on the fly).
-Like KlokSpid module (provided from Ohmer Modules), QuadPercs is available as six models, shown by screen capture, top of this document, model can be changed via right-click (context) menu.
+QuadPercs embeds all drum samples (44.1 kHz 16-bit mono FLAC, streamed from RAM for best performance), with anti-pop feature (to avoid weak noises when you're changing drum machine and/or its instrument on the fly).

 ------